ezsystems/ezpublish-kernel/doc/specifications/api/multi_get.md

 #### Note on Caching
 Part of the reason why this is being proposed now is that with kernel version 7.0 _(eZ Platform v2)_ and it's move to Symfony Cache.
-We can now actually also load several cache items in one call, meaning any exposure of multi load endpoints will provide some performance improvements also when cache is warm, not just when it is cold & request goes to database.
+We can now actually also load several cache items in one call, meaning any exposure of multi load endpoints will provide noticeable performance improvements also when cache is warm, not just when it is cold & request goes to database.

 ## SPI _(PHP)_
-Before we try to define how a multi lookup API endpoint should look like, we'll first cover the layer below, the Service Provider Interface, or SPI for short.
+Before we try to define how a multi lookup API endpoint should look like, we'll first cover the layer below, the _Service Provider Interface_, or *SPI* for short.

 Reason for that is that the concerns are simpler.
 SPI layer does not deal with Business layer logic and in general only knows about two things: